Herbal & Flower Teas

 Why people make this tea

 Chamomile is probably the best-known calming herb in the Western world — it has been used for centuries to ease tension and prepare the body for sleep.
 What many people do not realise is that German chamomile, in particular, has a broader range of traditionally documented uses: supporting healthy blood sugar and cholesterol levels, easing respiratory discomfort from colds, and soothing sore muscles and headaches.
-Bro Niu pairs it with goji berries because the two complement each other beautifully — chamomile calms and cools while goji nourishes the liver and eyes, making this a particularly good combination for people who spend hours in front of a computer.
-Among the varieties Bro Niu has tried, he finds German chamomile to have a gentler, slightly sweet flavour compared to Roman chamomile, and it tends to be free of the mould problems that affect the cheaper domestic-grown varieties.
+Nourilo pairs it with goji berries because the two complement each other beautifully — chamomile calms and cools while goji nourishes the liver and eyes, making this a particularly good combination for people who spend hours in front of a computer.
+Among the varieties Nourilo has tried, he finds German chamomile to have a gentler, slightly sweet flavour compared to Roman chamomile, and it tends to be free of the mould problems that affect the cheaper domestic-grown varieties.

 Method